eluinstra/ebms-docker/README.md

 cd examples/demo
 docker-compose up

-open http://localhost:8080/wicket/bookmarkable/nl.clockwork.ebms.admin.web.service.cpa.CPAsPage in your browser and upload cpa cpa.xml (from the example directory)
+open http://localhost:8080/wicket/bookmarkable/nl.clockwork.ebms.admin.web.service.cpa.CPAsPage in your browser and upload cpa cpa.xml (from the examples directory)
-open http://localhost:8000/wicket/bookmarkable/nl.clockwork.ebms.admin.web.service.cpa.CPAsPage in your browser and upload cpa cpa.xml (from the example directory)
+open http://localhost:8000/wicket/bookmarkable/nl.clockwork.ebms.admin.web.service.cpa.CPAsPage in your browser and upload cpa cpa.xml (from the examples directory)

 - next from the digipoort console you can:
 	- execute a ping the overheid adapter at http://localhost:8080/wicket/bookmarkable/nl.clockwork.ebms.admin.web.service.message.PingPage